fredwang0216/eattogether_ideation/README.md

 - Match notifications with details
 - Action buttons to accept/decline invitations
 - Message notifications and system alerts
+- User icons instead of avatars for privacy

 ### Explore Page (explore.html)
 - Map view showing available dining options
 - List view of all available meals
 - Filtering by date and meal type
 - Join functionality for existing tables
+- User counts instead of profile pictures

 ### Profile Page (profile.html)
 - Personal information
 - Dining preferences including cuisine types
 - Dietary restrictions
 - App settings and preferences
+- Generic user icon instead of profile picture

 ## How to Use the Prototype